 Throughout the show Helloween managed to keep the energy and tight grip on the crowd.
 They achieved this by extremely good performance, well-chosen setlist and the infectious positive energy from each member of the band.

 At the end of the regular part of the show they cut another epic classic down even shorter to what was essentially an excerpt of a song “Keeper of the Seven Keys”.
 But instead of coming across as irritating, all this served well a short festival show.
 At their headlining gig not playing any of the two epics in their entirety, would be unforgivable, but here it actually further strengthened the compact feel of the gig.

 After a very short break Hansen came out to kick off the “Future World”, which was followed by “the hit” “I Want Out” featuring the obligatory sing-along section.

-It was good news when reunion was announced, but as the case often is with the reunions, they go hand in hand with is a solid dose of skepticism, especially where so many former and current members are part of the project.
+It was good news when reunion was announced, but as the case often is with the reunions, they go hand in hand with is a solid dose of scepticism, especially when so many former and current members are part of the project.
 But, Helloween shot all the criticism down to shame and proved that some exceptional artist can make “more-is-more” work.

 01 – Halloween (edit version)

 03 – I’m Alive

 04 – If I Could Fly